xvyz1/TrialFinder/README.md

 # TrialFinder
+Currently broken with some bugs, took down the exe.
+1.2 was mostly fine.

 Finds the spots with the most trial spawners, vaults or ominous vaults inside an area on a set seed.
 It rebuilds every trial chamber exactly the way Minecraft does (every piece, every spawner and vault) without running the game.